tkortz/isorc20_experiments/README.md

 Project Information
 ===============

-This repository was used for the paper ["The Price of Schedulability in Multi-ObjectTracking: The History-vs.-Accuracy Trade-Off"](https://www.cs.unc.edu/~anderson/papers/isorc20.pdf), presented at ISORC 2020.
+This repository was used for an extended version of the paper ["The Price of Schedulability in Multi-ObjectTracking: The History-vs.-Accuracy Trade-Off"](https://www.cs.unc.edu/~anderson/papers/isorc20.pdf), originally presented at ISORC 2020.

-Since then, it has been extended as part of a journal paper.

 Other relevant repositories: